News

 A couple of years later, in 2009, China overtook the US as the world’s largest greenhouse gas emitter, although the US remained significantly ahead on a per capita basis.

 Data released in 2011 showed that concentrations of greenhouse gases were rising faster than in previous years.
-The IPCC’s fifth Assessment Report in 2013 stated that scientists are now 95% certain than humans are the dominant cause of global warming since the 1950s.
+The IPCC’s fifth Assessment Report in 2013 stated that scientists are now 95% certain that humans have been the dominant cause of global warming since the 1950s.

 Net Zero 2050 is an initiative which was launched in December 2015 by the European Climate Foundation and was signed by 195 UNFCCC members – designed to tackle one of the biggest current global issues, climate change.